 The Excel XIRR function is a financial function that returns the internal rate of return (IRR) for a series of cash flows that occur at irregular intervals.
 The XIRR function uses iteration to arrive at a result.

 Calculate internal rate of return for irregular cash flows

 values - Array or reference to cells that contain cash flows.

-dates - Dates that correspond to cash flows.
+dates - Dates that correspond to cash flows, in any order.

 The Excel PV function is a financial function that returns the present value of an investment.
 You can use the PV function to get the value in today's dollars of a series of future payments, assuming periodic, constant payments and a constant...

 The Excel MIRR function is a financial function that returns the modified internal rate of return (MIRR) for a series of cash flows, taking into account both discount rate and reinvestment rate for future cash flows.